Editing participants (e.g. the participant's manager or peers)

 You kicked off a cycle and realized the manager reporting lines might change during the course of the review cycle.
 If you want to get the manager updated automatically if reporting lines change during the cycle, please navigate to the dashboard of your cycle ('Reviews' tab > 'Cycles,' click on the relevant cycle name > go to 'Scope').

-Under 'Manager settings' you can still select the box 'Automatically update manager if reporting line changes during the cycle' even though the cycle has started already.
+Under 'Manager settings' you can select the box 'Automatically update manager if reporting line changes during the cycle even though the cycle has started already.
 With this setting active, managers will be updated immediately within the cycle, when they are updated in the 'Users & Teams' section.

 Removing signatures and making assessments editable